 4. I’ve become more wary.

 I’m still an enormously trusting person, surprisingly, but being mistreated has shown me that I can’t trust everyone.
 Not everyone has my best interest at heart.
 This was really hard to grasp, at first.
 “You mean there are people out there who want to hurt me?”
-However, in this, I have been spared of some very dangerous situations in which I’ve learned to be guarded.
+However, in this, I have been spared of some very dangerous situations because I’ve learned to be guarded.

 5. I know what I want.

 Well, I know I don’t want to be dating a sociopath, but my standards have actually skyrocketed past that since that relationship.
-I’ve become much pickier and decided never to compromise my morals for a boy.
+I’ve become much pickier and decided never to compromise my morals for a guy.
 If I’m going to be with someone forever, which is the goal, why not make sure they’re on the same page as you in the aspects of life?
 Don’t just settle for “Well he’s nicer than the last guy.”

 6. It will make me a better wife.